qochieng/Data-analysis-of-Startups-Funding-in-India/README.md

 * H0: Location does not contribute to the success of a Startup in India.
 * H1: Location contributes to the success of a Startup in India.

-## Questions
+## Guiding Questions

 1. Sector or industry that received  least  and more Funds in each year(2018-2021)
-2. Investor that provide and least more Amount in each year (2018-2021)
+2. Which stage of funding got the highest investment?
-3. Which Company received least and more Funds in each year (2018-2021)
+3. Which are the top cities to receive funding?
-4. Does the presence of well-known founders impact the funding amounts received by startups?
+4. Which Sector of startup was highly funded?
 5. Does the Locaction of the startup impact the investments